 In compliance with the Joint Planning Rule from FHWA (23 CFR 450 and 771) and FTA (49 CFR 613), under MAP-21 and the FAST Act, State Departments of Transportation (DOTs) and Metropolitan Planning Organizations (MPOs) are to implement a performance-based approach to planning and programming activities.
 This includes setting data-driven performance targets for transportation performance measures.
 This approach supports the national goals for the federal-aid highway and public transportation programs.
-The seven goals are as follows: 1) Improving Safety, 2) Maintaining an Infrastructure Asset System in a State of Good Repair, 3) Reducing Traffic Congestion, 4) Improving the Efficiency of the Surface System, 5) Freight Movement and Economic Vitality, 6) Protecting the Environment, and 7) Reducing Project Delivery Delays.
+The seven goals are as follows: 1) Improving Safety, 2) Maintaining an Infrastructure Asset System in a State of Good Repair, 3) Reducing Project Delivery Delays.